Security-first. from day one.

 The only external service that receives document content is an AI processing API, which processes the text under the provider's API data processing terms.
 Those terms prohibit the provider from using API-submitted content to train models.

 After the AI response is returned, the analysis result is either displayed in your browser session or saved to your account (if you choose to save it).
-The original document is never retained.
+Documents submitted only for one-off analysis are not retained.

 API Key Management